ropensci/roweb3/content/blog/2021-09-03-runiverse-docs/index.md

 ## From Jenkins to r-universe

-For the past 2 years we had been using a [Jenkins server](/blog/2019/06/07/ropensci-docs/) to automatically build the pkgdown sites for all rOpenSci packages, which get published on https://docs.ropensci.org.
+For the past 2 years we have been using a [Jenkins server](/blog/2019/06/07/ropensci-docs/) to automatically build the pkgdown sites for all rOpenSci packages, which get published on https://docs.ropensci.org.
 By centralizing this process, we ensure that up-to-date documentation for all rOpenSci packages is available from a consistent URL with our personal branding, and without maintenance work for our package maintainers.

 Jenkins has served us very well to get this off the ground, because it is highly configurable and makes it easy to manage continuous integration (CI) for hundreds of projects at once.